Leuchars Station: Role and operations

 In December 2018, there were approximately 750 members of the UK regular armed forces, 30 members of the full time reserve service personnel and 100 civil servants based at Leuchars.

 British Army

 The primary Army unit based at Leuchars is the Royal Scots Dragoon Guards.
 It is a cavalry regiment which specialises in the reconnaissance role.
 It is equipped with the Jackal 2 armoured fighting vehicle and the Coyote tactical support vehicle.

 Other army units included 2 Close Support Battalion of the Royal Electrical and Mechanical Engineers (REME) and 110 Provost Company of the Royal Military Police.

 Royal Air Force

-The station continues to be home to several RAF units, including No. 612 (County of Aberdeen) Squadron RAuxAF, the East of Scotland Universities Air Squadron incorporating No. 12 Air Experience Flight, and the headquarters of Scotland and Northern Ireland Region and South East Scotland Wing of the Air Training Corps.
+The station continues to be home to several RAF units, including No. 612 (County of Aberdeen) Squadron RAuxAF, the East of Scotland Universities Air Squadron incorporating No. 12 Air Experience Flight, and the headquarters of Scotland and Northern Ireland Region and Central Scotland Wing of the Air Training Corps.

 The airfield is maintained by the RAF as a diversion airfield for military aircraft.